gaskam/dev-timer/README.md

 </div>

-Dev Timer is a very simple library to help you implement timings in your code.
-It's designed to stay precise over time.
+<h4 align="center">Dev Timer is a very simple library to help you implement timings in your code.</h3>

+---

 > ⚠️ This library is currently in Alpha release, it contains a lot of known bugs.
 Expect many breaking changes.
 (You should target a specific version)